swisscatplus/lab_doc.github.io/docs/Analytics/1. Screening part/index.md

 layout: default
 parent: Analytics
 ---
+## Purpose
+- Screening all sample from synthesis with the objective of 300 samples/day.
-**Purpose**: to screen and detect a wide range of compound as much as possible.
-300 samples/day
+- Detect a wide range of compound as much as possible.

-**1. Analytical HPLC - DAD - MS (SQ) - Fraction collector/ELSD**
+## 1. Analytical HPLC - DAD - MS (SQ) - Fraction collector (FC)/ELSD**

 * Image to insert here (HPLC)
-* Valve schema

 **Software:** OpenLab CDS

-**Purpose:** to screen all UV-absorption samples.
+**Purpose:** to screen all UV and non UV absorption molecules and samples.
 For the non-UV-absorption compound, they must be non-volatile or possibly semi-volatile.

 **Design:** 8 modules.
-They can be controlled and modified in method or directly in instrument status screen.

 - Auto-sampler: sample injection, the loop is 120uL.

 - Column chamber: capacity of 4 columns installation.